fikirabs/Resume/README.md

 >##University of Washington, Bothell, WA | Grader and reader, 01/2014 – 06/2014
 +	Grading exams, quizzes and home works for General Biology and Chemistry
-+	Helping students on office hours
++	Helping students at office hours

 >##Baskin Robbins, Seattle, WA | Customer service and Casher, 06/2011– 05/2013
 +	Cashier, Taking orders